-Termination of cloud computing contracts is a critical phase which initiates a process in which the client must be able to retrieve the data transferred to the cloud, within a specified period of time, before the CSP irreversibly deletes them.
+Termination of cloud computing contracts is a critical phase which initiates a process in which the client must be able to clients can retrieve a copy of their data from the cloud service.
+The data retention period should also be included, as well as the procedures followed by the CSP in order to transfer personal data back to the client or to allow the latter to migrate to another CSP.

-- The steps of the termination process must be clearly identified in the cloud service agreement between the parties; - A good cloud service agreement should contain provisions regulating the data retrieval time i.e. the time in which clients can retrieve a copy of their data from the cloud service.
-The data retention period should also be included, as well as the procedures followed by the CSP in
+- " The steps of the termination process must be clearly identified in the cloud service agreement between the parties; - " A good cloud service agreement should contain provisions regulating the data retrieval time i.e. the time in which